-When it comes to applying for home loan, a bank could approve or decline your application, in part, based on your credit score.
+When it comes to applying for home loan, a bank may approve or decline your application, in part, based on your credit score.
 After all, financial institutions want to be sure that you'll be able to pay back what you've borrowed.
 If your application has been rejected, you might want to figure out why and find a way to remedy whatever is insufficient so that you can go on to the next step of your house-hunting journey.

 This can be difficult when you don't actually know what's wrong with your credit score.
 In this circumstance, it could pay to get a copy of your credit file and check what it says about you.
 While it won't reveal your score, it'll describe a list of factors that can influence it.